-Clay Lomax (Gregory Peck, To Kill A Mockingbird) is released from prison after serving an eight-year sentence for bank robbery.
-Lomax starts immediately looking for ex-partner Sam Foley (James Gregory, The Manchurian Candidate), the man he blames for his misfortunes.
-Meanwhile, Foley finds out that Lomax is out and hires three gunfighters to tail him.
-Things get complicated when Lomax “inherits” a little girl (Dawn Lyn) from an ex-girlfriend.
+A gunfighter, Clay Lomax (Gregory Peck, To Kill A Mockingbird), is released from prison and he immediately starts looking for his ex-partner, Sam Foley (James Gregory, The Manchurian Candidate), the man he blames for his misfortunes.
+Meanwhile, Lomax “inherits” a little girl (Dawn Lyn, Walking Tall) from an ex-girlfriend.

 Reaction & Thoughts:

-Shoot Out, directed by Henry Hathaway, reunited most of the team that made True Grit (1969) — producer Hal B. Wallis, director Hathaway and writer Marguerite Roberts — and both movies deal with the relationship between an aging gunfighter and a young girl.
-Unfortunately, lighting didn’t strike them twice.
+Shoot Out reunited most of the team that made True Grit (1969): producer Hal B. Wallis, veteran director Henry Hathaway (The Sons of Katie Elder) and writer Marguerite Roberts.
+Both movies deal with the relationship between an aging gunfighter and a young girl.
+Unfortunately, the lighting didn’t strike them twice.
 It’s not hard to see why the film never found an audience.

-Shoot Out has tonal balance issues.
-While Peck plays “Daddy Warbucks” to Lyn’s “Orphan Annie,” the three nasty hired hands terrorize the community — think of Sam Peckinpah meets Disney’s Pollyanna.
-People looking for a gritty western are going to be annoyed by the child’s antics, and viewers expecting a family film are going to be put off by crazy moments of cruelty.
-It just doesn’t work.
+Shoot Out has serious tonal balance issues.
+The film mixes, awkwardly, gun violence with cute humor — think Sam Peckinpah-meets-Punky-Brewster.
+People looking for a gritty western are going to be annoyed by the child’s antics, and viewers expecting a family film are going to be put off by moments of cruelty.

 Conclusions & Final Thoughts:

 This Hal B. Wallis production has many things going for it, except a solid script.
 Shoot Out simply doesn’t work.
 Peck is the best thing about Shoot Out — this is a decidedly average western.
 Mostly for hardcore western aficionados and Peck completists.
 Color, 95 minutes, Rated PG.